abdabdullah/CarPricePredicton/README.md

 5) Press Yes
 6) Activate the Environment
 7) -> activate carprediction
-8) Select your local directory which contain all the files with the help of cd Command
+8) Select your Unzipped Folder as your local directory which contain all the files with the help of cd Command
 9) Install all the required packages by following command
 10) -> pip install -r requirements.txt
 11) after the sucessful installation of packages
-12) Run the app file
+12) Run the app file  by following command
 13) -> python app.py
 14) Hit the http link on the browser by copying  and you are GTG
-15) *Note Code file contain a ppt for better understanding of project
+15) *Note for better understanding of project refer to the ppt provided in the code file.